on2k23nm/on2k23nm.github.io/_posts/2025-06-03-SOLID-Design-Open-Closed-Principle.markdown

 ### 🚀 What's Next?

-In the next installment of our SOLID series, we will delve into the **Liskov Substitution Principle (LSP)**, exploring _how subclasses should be substitutable for their base classes without altering the correctness of the program_—a powerful concept that builds directly on the robust designs we've established here.
+In the next installment of our SOLID series, we will delve into the [**Liskov Substitution Principle (LSP)**](/software-design/2025/06/05/SOLID-Design-Liskov-Substitution-Principle.html), exploring _how subclasses should be substitutable for their base classes without altering the correctness of the program_—a powerful concept that builds directly on the robust designs we've established here.
 Stay tuned!

----

-*Like the article?
-Let’s connect on [LinkedIn](https://www.linkedin.com/in/onkarnm/).*

-⭐ ⭐ ⭐